Channel Models

 You can choose one of the predefined TDL profiles (See the

-and then pass your own path delays to override the path delays specified in the standard.You can also define your own model completely from scratch.
-You first pass
+profileparameter above) and then modify the parameters of the model by passing in additional information.
+For example you can choose ‘B100-400’ forprofileand then pass your own path delays to override the path delays specified in the standard.You can also define your own model completely from scratch.
+You first pass None for the

-parameter and then specify all channel model parameters.
+profileparameter and then specify all channel model parameters.
 Note that you must specify at least the following parameters in this case:pathDelays

 pathPowers